 Map of the area:

 The park next to the church is indeed quite nice.
 There is free parking (entrance from Ofer Cohen St. while driving east).
 Close to the parking, you can find tables for a picnic.
-Which is convenient since you won’t need to carry food.
-If you continue into the park then you’ll find greenery, big playground for children and the Russian Orthodox Church in Abu Kabir.
+Which is convenient since you will not need to carry food.
+If you continue into the park, then you will find greenery, a big playground for children and the Russian Orthodox Church in Abu Kabir.

 First of all, naming is somewhat problematic.
 Different sites refer to it using different names.
-Some refer it as Russian Orthodox Church, others as Church of St. Peter or Church of St. Peter and St. Tabitha in Jaffa (though it’s located in Tel-Aviv) and sometimes this site is called Tabitha’s Tomb.
+Some refer it as Russian Orthodox Church, others as Church of St. Peter or Church of St. Peter and St. Tabitha in Jaffa (though it is not located in old Jaffa) and sometimes this site is called Tabitha’s Tomb.